thorio/kaGrabber/README.md

 Following the steps above you will end up with a list of openload embed links.
 Some download managers are able to download this already, but to be sure you can click the *Get Stream Links* button to generate openload stream links.
 These are limited-time direct links that any download manager or even your browser can download directly.
+Just click on a link to download it.

-#### To download the episodes with your browser proceed as follows:
+#### To download all episodes with your browser proceed as follows:

 7. Click the *Get Stream Links* button and wait for the process to complete
 8. Click the *Download All* button (not recommend for >10 links because openload slows down.
 Use a download manager for larger batches)